nicolasmcort/Ejercicio_clase_8/README.md

 ```

 ### Output
-ValueError: The coordinates of the intersection points do not match"
+ValueError: The coordinates of the intersection points do not match